dar-shan-73/k8/README.md

 Backlog:  Role binding is not happening  ( Cluster Role ) The RoleBinding "nsreadonly-binding" is invalid: subjects[0].apiGroup: Unsupported value: "rbac.authorization.k8s.io": supported values: ""

+### VPA ( Vertical Pod AutoScaling )

+    1) This helps in adding respoures to the pod by taking down the pod that experiencing resource stress with a new pod with more resources
+    2) VPA always involves downtime

+    Both HPA and VPA cannot be used for the same deployment.

+VPC Operates in 2 modes:
+    *   Manual Mode         ( Pods will be upsized and downsized automatically : but involves downtime )
+    *   Automatic Mode      ( When you enable in autoMode, you just get suggestions )